jlink/how-to-specify-it/README.md

 Moreover, whenever the floating text referenced variables or functions from the code I used the names from the Java code.

-I turned the end notes of references into links pointing to PDF versions of the referenced paper.
-In the one case where I could not find a publicly available PDF I reference the publisher's library entry.

 #### The Code

 You can find [all the code on github](https://github.com/jlink/how-to-specify-it/tree/master/src).